gradle/gradle/design-docs/features/faster-builds/faster-test-execution-startup/README.md

 master | 46.27 | 123.71 | 13.07 | 30.63 | 44.6
 parallel | 45.65 | 121.20 | 13.47 | 24.47 | 41.03
 parallel-file | 45.37 | 122.24 | 10.7 | 22.7 | 41.20

+### Generate test reports concurrently

+Refactor the worker thread pool used by native compilation so that the `Test` task can reuse it to generate the HTML and XML report files in parallel, subject to max parallel workers constraints.

+Do something useful with exceptions collected during generation.

 ### Understand where test task is spending its time